OpenBrickProtocolFoundation/oopetris/wrapper/javascript/README.md

 ## How to obtain

-A prebuilt package is WIP and they can be obtained, by using [Totto's private node package registry](https://verdaccio.totto.lt/)
+A prebuilt package is available and can be obtained, by using [Totto's private node package registry](https://verdaccio.totto.lt/)

 ## How to build it yourself